 It's often said that "when you die, your debts die with you".
 But it's a little more complicated than that.
 When you die, anything you owe has to be paid first, before any assets can go to your beneficiaries.

-But if your inheritors are jointly responsible for the debts, your debts don't die with you as they'll have to make up the shortfall.
-If you're concerned about the impact this may have, contact the Citizens Advice Bureau or consult a lawyer.
+But if your inheritors are jointly responsible for the debts, your debts don't die with you.
+In fact, they'll have to make up the shortfall.
+If you're concerned about the impact this may have, contact Citizens Advice or consult a lawyer.